Epping Forest illegal rave of 500 successfully broken up by Met Party police

 Eight noise complaints were made by local residents to Police after their sleep was broken and many household kept awake into the early hours on Sunday morning.

-At around 2.30am on Sunday, a Met Police spokesman said the operation had been “relatively successful” and had “coming to a close”.
+At around 2.30am on Sunday, a Met Police spokesman on the ground said the operation had been “relatively successful” and had “coming to a close”.

 Police had been urging revellers not to attend “due to safety and COVID risks”

-Officers thanked the local community for their patience and reassure those living in the area that they understand how much of an impact an event like this can have.
+Officers thanked the local community for their patience and reassured those living in the area that they understand how much of an impact an event like this can have.

 Despite the restrictions, people have still been attending raves and street parties across the country.